phulas/x-ray-nightmare/README.md

 ### NightmareElectron([options|fn], [fn])

-Initialize the phantom driver with `options` being passed to Nightmare and an optional custom `fn` with the signature `function(ctx,nightmare)`.
+Initialize the NightmareElectron driver with `options` being passed to Nightmare and an optional custom `fn` with the signature `function(ctx,nightmare)`.

+Returns the driver object which must be called as a function once when no longer needed in order to gracefully shut down the nightmare object (results in a call to the Nightmare [.end()](https://github.com/segmentio/nightmare#end) function)

 ##### Options